Titles and Names of Ancient Egyptian Pharaohs

 4. The Throne Name

-The Throne name, or Nesu Biti, was the most significant title for a pharaoh as it was used in their royal cartouche.
-The name was a form of coronation title, given to the pharaoh when they ascended the throne.
-This title was usually bestowed in the context of the king's divine and royal lineage, and it celebrated the ruler's connection to the gods.
-The Throne name often carried references to the king's achievements or divine qualities, marking the commencement of their reign.
+The Throne name, Nesu Biti, would be of prime importance to a pharaoh, as it was the name in the royal cartouche.
+This name represented sort of coronation title conferred upon the pharaoh when he ascended the throne.
+It was usually conferred in the context of the divine and royal lineage of the king and glorified the ruler's relationship with the gods.
+The Throne name would usually contain some co-reference to the achievements or divine qualities of the king, thus marking the beginning of his reign.

 5. The Birth Name

-The Birth name, also known as the Sa Ra name, was given to the pharaoh at birth.
-This name often had a religious or symbolic meaning, emphasizing the ruler's divine birthright.
-It reinforced the belief that the pharaoh was chosen by the gods to govern Egypt.
-The Birth name is significant because it was often the most personal of the five titles, and it was also used by the king’s subjects to refer to them.
+The birth name, also known as the Sa Ra name, was accorded to the pharaoh at birth.
+This name usually included a religious or symbolic meaning, signifying something pertaining to the divine birthright of the ruler, which in turn emphasized that the pharaoh was destined by the gods to rule over Egypt.
+The significant part about the Birth name is that it was often the most personal of the five titles, and also used by the king's subjects in referring to them.

 2. Famous Pharaoh Names and Their Meanings